-AC Compressor Repair
+How to deal with AC Compressor Repair

 AC Compressor Repair isn’t rocket science.
-Most DIYers can handle replacing the clutch, coil, bearing, pulley, and even the front seal.
-You don’t have to discharge the system to replace the clutch, bearing, and pulley.
+Most DIYers can handle replacing the clutch, clutch coil, pulley bearing, pulley, and even the front seal.
+Except for the front seal, you don’t have to discharge the system to replace those parts.
 But you do need a clutch puller/installation tool and a clutch plate holder.
 Since you probably don’t know what size puller tool you need, you may be better off buying a complete kit for less than $50.

 Find Compressor Clutch Plate Removal Tools Here